One of the most common types of question we receive is 'How can performance be improved?'

 If you are masking data on Oracle or SQL Server then you should install the corresponding DataVeil Native Library on the DBMS if at all possible.

-Using the DataVeil native libraries is probably the single biggest performance boost possible, especially for SQL Server.
+Using the DataVeil native libraries, together with DataVeil version 4.8 or later, is probably the biggest performance boost possible, especially for SQL Server.

 Adjust Masking Execution Settings